xtream1101/scraperx/README.md

 If you have not passed in a proxy directly in the task and this proxy csv exists, then it will pull a random proxy from this file.
 It will use the `proxy_country` if set in the task data to select the correct country to proxy to.

 #### User-Agent
-If you have `device_type` set in the task data, then a random user-agent for that device type will be used.
+If you have not directly set a user-agent, a random one will be pulled based on the `device_type` in the task data.
 If `device_type` is not set, it will default to use a desktop user-agent.
 To set your own list of user-agents to choose from, create a csv in the following format:
 ```csv
 device_type,user_agent